 Frequently Asked Questions About Dental Health

-Learn more about choosing dental products.
+Learn more about teeth whitening.

 6. I'm interested in changing the shape of my teeth.
 What options are available?

 Several different options are available to change the shape of teeth, make teeth look longer, close spaces between teeth or repair chipped or cracked teeth.
 Among the options are bonding, crowns, veneers, and recontouring.

 - Dental bonding is a procedure in which a tooth-colored resin material (a durable plastic material) is applied to the tooth surface and hardened with a special light, which ultimately "bonds" the material to the tooth.

 - Dental crowns are tooth-shaped "caps" that are placed over teeth.
 The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.

 Veneers (also sometimes called porcelain veneers or dental porcelain laminates) are wafer-thin, custom-made shells of tooth-colored materials that are designed to cover the front surface of teeth.
 These shells are bonded to the front of the teeth.